 UAS Modern American Literature concerns such American novels as Junot Diaz's The Brief Wondrous Life of Oscar Wao and Toni Morrison’s Beloved.
 The common condition is dispossession; the common problem a quest for wholeness and harmony amid pressures and social circumstances that thwart, fracture and disenfranchise.
 A serious and nearly constant challenge of the course is to attend to and understand the ubiquity and impact of the masks we wear and the homes we run away from and toward.
 (1/2 credit)

-UAS The Naturalist as Writer: Environmental Change and Justice will consider questions such as, what is the nature of environmental crisis and injustice?
+UAS The Naturalist as Writer: Environmental Change and Justice considers fundamental questions about humanity’s relationship to nature, wilderness and ecological change.
+These include: What is the nature of environmental crisis and injustice?
 What happens to human and non-human beings and our relations with each other in a state of climate change, extinction, environmental illnesses and inequities, and ecological degradation?
-How did we get into this place, and what are our options for building a different world?
+What are the root causes of our current conditions, and what are our options and pathways for reconstruction?
 To consider how writing itself can form ecological consciousness, we will read fiction, poetry, philosophy and natural histories about environmental destruction and the possibilities of different futures.
 Readings include: Rachel Carson, Silent Spring; Sandra Steingraber, Living Downstream; Deborah Bird Rose, Wild Dog Dreaming; William Cronon, The Trouble with Wilderness, or, Getting Back to the Wrong Nature; excerpts from foundational American environmental writers such as Henry David Thoreau, Ralph Waldo Emerson and John Muir; Octavia Butler, Parable of the Sower; Rebecca Solnit, Savage Dreams; and Valerie Kuletz, Tainted Desert.
-Students will write short reading responses, short written and visual projects; a personal history of their interactions with nature; and analytical essays on the fiction, poetry and essays we read. (½ credit)
+Students will write reading responses and generate visual projects; compose a personal history of their interactions with nature; and write analytical essays on the fiction, poetry and essays we read. (½ credit)

 UAS Poetry: Form and Meaning uncovers some of the mystery in reading and analyzing poetry by exploring a variety of poetic forms, from traditional sonnets to experimental performance art.
 The goal of this course is to engage in active study of the exciting and complex worlds that poems create.
 We'll investigate the freedom found in structure and the limitations of working without meter and rhyme.
 We'll write critically about poetry and honing our skills of poetic analysis; at the same time, we will grapple with the challenge of writing our own poems.
 Readings may include poems by William Shakespeare, T.S.
 Eliot, Elizabeth Bishop, e. e. cummings, Allen Ginsberg, Anne Carson, Michael Ondaatje, Sharon Olds, Derek Walcott and many others.
 (1/2 credit)